 Q: Will I incur any charges for sharing my resources with other Amazon Web Services accounts?

 A: No. You can share resources at no additional cost.

 Q: How can I control access to resources shared with me?

 A: You can specify IAM policies to control access to resources shared with you.

 Q: Can I stop sharing a resource?

-Yes, you can stop sharing a resource by removing it from the Resource Share or by deleting the Resource Share.
+A: Yes, you can stop sharing a resource by removing it from the resource share or by deleting the resource share.

-Q: How can I know about changes to Resource Shares?
+Q: How can I monitor changes to resource shares?

-All calls to RAM APIs are logged in Amazon CloudTrail.
-In addition, CloudWatch Events are triggered whenever there are changes to Resource Shares.
-Please click here to learn more about Amazon CloudTrail and here to learn about Amazon CloudWatch.
+A: All calls to Amazon RAM APIs are logged in Amazon CloudTrail.
+In addition, Amazon CloudWatch Events are triggered whenever there are changes to resource shares.
+For more information, see Logging and monitoring in Amazon RAM, in the Amazon Resource Access Manager User Guide.